dennyzhang/challenges-kubernetes/Scenario-103/README.md

 1. Suppose your k8s/minikube have multiple cluster, how you can segrate them?
 (Hint: namespace)
 2. Make sure we can create no more than 1 pods for DB server.
 (Hint: ResourceQuota)
 3. Before we can start mysql server, make sure volume is ready.
 (Hint: livenessProbe)
-4. When we initialize mysql, pass mysql root password in a secured way.
+4. When we initialize mysql via yaml, avoid store mysql root password in plain text.
 (Hint: secrets)
 5. Use StatefulSet to create one mysql db instance in yaml
 6. When db first started, create a dummy table and dummy records
 7. When db process has failed, make sure a new one will be started and no data loss